Audition FAQ

 What are the auditions like?

 While most auditions are stress-inducing vomitoriums, auditions at The Studio aren’t…or at least we do our best not to make them be!
 The vocal auditions are about 3 minutes long, and private.
-That simply means each auditioner will be singing for just the Directing Team, no audience, other kids, or mom-arazzi (though we do LOVE our mom-arazzis!!).
-After singing, there will be a dance audition with about 10 other kids to learn a simple dance steps or combination.
-Auditioners should be prepared to stay approximately two hours.
-(Please Note: There is no dance audition for Dear Edwina, Jr.)
+That simply means each auditioner will be singing for just the Directing Team, no audience, other kids, or mom-arazzi. 🙂

 A few notes about your audition form:

-• Bring your audition form to your audition, along with the production fee of $195*.
+- Bring your audition form to your audition!
+That, along with the production fee of $195.
 (Financial assistance is available in certain instances.
 Payment plans are also available.
-Please email admin@thestudiorockford if you need more information.) *Please note for this show, anyone who has completed a year of college or older, the production fee can be waived if interested.
+Please email admin@thestudiorockford if you need more information.)

-• Please be honest about your conflicts!
+- Please be honest about your conflicts!
 Conflicts don’t automatically mean you won’t be considered for a part, and we will do our best to schedule around your conflicts, however, there ARE mandatory rehearsal dates on the rehearsal schedule, which will be posted when registration opens.
 Tech week rehearsals are mandatory as is the first day of move-in to the theatre.
 This is a spacing rehearsal and it’s imperative we have everyone there.
-Typically, rehearsals are Friday evenings 5-9 and Saturdays 9-3 right up until tech week.
 Not everyone is called to every rehearsal.
 The number of rehearsals required will depend on role.
 During tech week, rehearsals are 4:30-9 every day, and these rehearsals are mandatory.

 When will rehearsals be?